aminnazari-design/aminna/README.md

 Database file including 2 tables.
 One for Users and the Other for shoppingcart data.

-*first an api was used for data* Then i decided that I extract data myself. and the small delay for loading some pages is related to this.
+*first an api was used for data* Then i decided that I extract data myself. and the small delay for loading some pages is related to this. for transforming data in 2 functions i used javascript and ajax .
+Later there can be a new ability be enabled that purchase something for real but this at first step needs a real shop and something further than just a simple web developing and designing.